Can I be a delegate?

 Be sure to note an special dietary requirements on the Medical History and Insurance Coverage form in your Waivers Packet.
 We’ll make sure that you are accommodated.

 Will there be a store?
 What will be available?
 How much do things cost?

 We do have a store, which we call the Snack Shack.
 The Snack Shack has soda and bottled water for sale, as well as some snacks, such as a variety of candy bars, chips, etc. These cost from 25 cents to $1, depending on the item.
-You can also purchase Nevada Girls State sweatshirts, charms, and photos at the Snack Shack.
+You can also purchase Nevada Girls State sweatshirts and sweatpants Snack Shack.
 All items in the Snack Shack are sold at cost; we do not make any money from them.

 What are the rooms like?

 The rooms are fairly basic.
 They contain 7-10 sets of bunk beds and nothing else, so you will need to bring your own bedding.
 We suggest a fitted sheet for a twin size mattress, a sleeping bag, and an extra warm blanket, as it can get cold at night.
 Only one of the buildings has carpeted floors, so we also suggest bringing a pair of slippers for the mornings and evenings.

 How much sleep can I expect to get?

 You can generally expect to get 6-8 hours of sleep per night.
 Of course, remember that this may vary based on such factors as how much sleep you want to get, how much you choose to participate in activities such as campaigning, and how much you chat with the other delegates at night.

 We do not allow delegates to use the wi-fi connection, nor do we allow the use of computers or cell phones while any meetings of the session are in progress.
 Additionally, delegates bring electronic devices at their own risk.